Volkswagen CEO: Will review group's brand portfolio by year-end

-WOLFSBURG, Germany (Reuters) - Volkswagen (VOWG_p.DE) Chief Executive Herbert Diess on Tuesday said the multi-brand conglomerate was reviewing its portfolio of brands as it seeks to slim down and hike profitability.
+WOLFSBURG, Germany, March 12 (Reuters) - Volkswagen Chief Executive Herbert Diess on Tuesday said the multi-brand conglomerate was reviewing its portfolio of brands as it seeks to slim down and hike profitability.

 “We are reviewing our brand portfolio, in the second half of the year we can talk more about this,” Diess told analysts at a news conference in Wolfsburg, Germany.